Northern Valley Regional High School District: History

-The Old Tappan school was opened with 740 students in grades 9-11 in March 1962 to address overcrowding in the district's original school at Demarest that had been holding split sessions before the new school opened.
+The Old Tappan school was opened with 740 students between the 9th and 11th grades in March 1962 to address overcrowding in the district's original school at Demarest that had been holding split sessions before the new school opened.
 At its establishment, Northern Valley Old Tappan served students from Harrington Park, Northvale, Norwood and Old Tappan, as well as those from the northern portion of Closter.